-A. Since the groupings in our ladder of play are made in multiples of three, it maybe necessary to create "wild card" teams at the Orientation.
-These teams will be composed of alternates to the state teams that have registered to play at the convention or any other interested JCLers.
+A. Since the groupings in our ladder of play are made in multiples of three, it may be necessary to create "wild card" teams.
+These teams will be composed of alternates to the state teams that have registered to play at the convention or any other interested JCLers who are eligible for the applicable level of competition.
 Each team will have up to four players, all from different states.
-Any alternate who wishes to compete for one of the spots on these Wild Card teams (if they are necessary) must attend the Orientation and listen for instructions.
-If a Wild Card team does not have four players, any student from any state NOT represented on that Wild Card team may request to play on that team.
+Any alternate who wishes to apply for one of the spots on these Wild Card teams (if they are necessary) must attend the Orientation and listen for instructions.
+If a Wild Card team does not have four players, any eligible student from any state NOT represented on that Wild Card team may request to play on that team.

-- B. States not having enough players may combine teams at the appropriate level with another state in similar situations.
-However, these "combined" teams will not be allowed to advance to Semifinals. - C. Wild Card teams are expected to play all three preliminary matches as competitively as they are able to play.
-They may NOT, however, advance to the Semifinal round even if their scores are among the nine highest in that level. - D. If vacancies exist on a wild card team due to a lack of registered participants, registered wild card players who were NOT placed on a team will be allowed to compete in a higher level if they wish.
+- B. Wild Card teams are expected to play all three preliminary matches as competitively as they are able to play.
+They may NOT, however, advance to the Semifinal round, even if their scores are among the nine highest in that level. - C. Registered wild card players who were NOT placed on a team will be allowed to compete in a higher level team with vacancies if they wish with the approval of the Certamen Chair.